MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/acquisitions-report.md

 The **Acquisitions** report in the Windows Dev Center dashboard lets you see who has acquired and installed your app, along with demographic and platform details.
 It also lets you get info about how customers on Windows 10 have arrived at your app's listing.

 You can view this data in your dashboard, or [download the report](download-analytic-reports.md) to view offline.
-Alternatively, you can programmatically retrieve this data by using the [get app acquisitions](../monetize/get-app-acquisitions.md) method in the [Windows Store analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).
+Alternatively, you can programmatically retrieve this data by using our [analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).

 In this report, an **acquisition** means a new customer has obtained a license to your app (whether you charged money or you've offered it for free).
 An **install** refers to the app being installed on a Windows 10 device.

 > [!IMPORTANT]
 > The **Acquisitions** report does not include data about refunds, reversals, chargebacks, etc. To estimate your app proceeds, visit [Payout summary](payout-summary.md).
 In the **Reserved** section, click the **Download reserved transactions** link.
 >
 > Except for page view data (as described below), this report does not include data related to customers who acquire an app without being signed in to a Microsoft account.